titon/toolkit/docs/en/development/js/usage.md

 ## Dynamic Content Loading ##

-A handful of plugins use a concept we like to call, dynamic content loading.
+A handful of modules use a concept we like to call, dynamic content loading.
 This concept will determine a type of dynamic content based on a parameter and the load the content automatically.
 Most of this functionality is handled through the `loadContent()` method in the [Component](component.md) class.
 The following formats are currently supported, listed in the order of detection.

 ### DOM Loading ###